astronomer/astro-sdk/python-sdk/docs/concepts.rst

 Metadata
 ~~~~~~~~~
 Metadata is used to give additional information to access a SQL Table.
-For example we can have multiple tables in different schema or database, we can pass metadata object while defining table to pass this information.
+For example, a user can detail the Snowflake schema and database for a table, whereas a BigQuery user can specify the namespace and dataset.
+Although these parameters can change name depending on the database, we have normalised the `Metadata` class to name their schema and database.

 .. literalinclude:: ../example_dags/example_amazon_s3_snowflake_transform.py
    :language: python